-There are childcare facilities available to Mercy College students, for a fee, located at Mercy St. Charles Hospital.
+Childcare facilities are available to Mercy College students, for a fee, at the YMCA Child Development Center at Mercy St. Charles Hospital.
+For information call 419-696-

+7560.
 Children are not permitted to accompany parents to class or to remain on campus unsupervised.
 Mercy College is not responsible for any unsupervised children on campus at any time.